 Explore the variety of general tarot spreads to decide what you’d like to practice next!

-You can also explore topics that aren’t discussed here or create your own spreads to address your unique problems and concerns.
+You can also explore topics that aren’t discussed here or create your own 3 card spreads to address your unique problems and concerns.